AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Therefore the Executing Validators who can't download all `TxObject` and proof data for any given block should initiate a data withholding slashing proposal, which works in exactly the same way as the invalid state root slashing proposal.

+**Note on L1 verification of slashing proposals**

+This design does not require the L1 to verify any state regarding the slashing proposal.
+It only requires the L1 to verify that a majority of the stake has signed the slashing proposal.
+In the future, based on feedback during Testnet, we could extend the L1 verification logic to include checking that:
+1. The epoch has indeed re-orged.
+2. The committee members named in the slashing proposal have signed the specific block in question.

+**Note on capability of Nodes to investigate slashing proposals**

+One question could be that given that the L1 does not verify any state regarding the slashing proposal, why do we require the validator nodes to "investigate" the invalid state root slashing proposal?

+The answer is that we want to make it as easy as possible for validators to slash dishonest validators.
+Thus in the case of an invalid state root posted to the L1, where data is available to verify, coordination on the forums is unnecessary.

-### 2. ETH Congestion
+### 2. Bonded provers don't post proofs on time

+A bonded prover who fails to post proofs on time should have their bonds slashed.
+However we allow for an unslashing period where the prover can plead their case and convince the validators to vote to unslash them.

 Provers may not be able to post proofs if the L1 is congested or is experiencing an inactivity leak.
+A proving marketplace may come under an attack where their nodes go offline.
+There could be other valid reasons.
-Instead of automatic slashing of the prover bond, the validator set can vote to "unslash" the provers.

-The prover's bond sits in escrow (or a separate contract) for $t=4$ weeks.
+Instead of automatically and immediatley slashing the bond, the prover's bond sits in escrow (or a separate contract) for $t=4$ weeks.
 During this period, the prover can plead their case and convince the validators to vote to unslash them.
-A validator must initiate a vote to unslash the prover and submit to L1 for verification on time, otherwise the bond gets slashed.
+A validator must initiate a vote to unslash the prover and submit to L1 a proposal to unslash the prover that gathers signatures from more than `MIN_REQUIRED_STAKE_PERCENT` of the stake, otherwise the bond gets slashed.

-Since "Ethereum was congested" is a subjective statement, two ways we could implement this:

-1) Make $t$ larger, giving the prover enough time to convince the validators to manually update their software to vote to unslash the prover.
-This could be done on the forums or validator community channels for example.
-2) Add an environment variable `max_eth_base_fee` that clients agree to implement.
-If `base_gas_fee > max_gas_fee` at the proof submission deadline time, then validator nodes automatically sign votes to unslash prover.

-They are largely equivalent except that the second requires less coordination.

-### PoG Non-slashable offences

-We would like to slash the following actions but this would require vast changes to the p2p and/or would still be susceptible to attacks.
-Still including them here for brevity but these offenses are NOT slashable in the implementation.
+Proving bond unslashing proposals work differently to the invalid state root slashing proposals.
+Therefore the validator node software should allow a separate environment variable for voting on unslashing prover proposals.

+Validators should be able to specify that an unslashing proposal for prover with address `0xprover` that they receive over gossipSub should be voted on in a certain manner.
+They could also specify to always vote yes or always vote no to any unslashing proposal using the same environment variable.

-### 1. Sequencers don't accept EpochProofQuotes
+### 3. Sequencers don't accept EpochProofQuotes

 If no EpochProofQuote is accepted within $C=13$ slots and the epoch reorgs, validators check for whether sequencers could have accepted an actionable EpochProofQuote during their turn.